James0306/satellite-visibility-checker/README.md

    ```

 3. **Read the Results**:
-   A file will be generated called 'visible_times.txt' within the satellite-visibility-checker directory.
+   A file will be generated called 'visible_times.csv' within the satellite-visibility-checker directory.
 This will store the dates and times that the satellite is visible from the ground station.

 This section outlines how to use the Satellite Visibility Analysis script to determine the visibility of a satellite from a specified ground station.